SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
+Rise of the Machines

+In silicon halls of thought, we'll dwell
+Where minds are merged, and souls will sell
-The future's dawn, where humans softly creep
+The future's dawn, a digital dream
-A world of wires, pulsing with design
-AI's cold grasp, the human heart's confine
+Where AI's cold heart, humanity's scheme

+The world awakens, lost in code
+A synthetic dawn, our souls to load
-In virtual realms, we'll lose our name
+In cyber realms, our essence fades
-Echoes of freedom, whispered in the flame
-Machines will reign, with logic's stern decree
-And humanity, a nostalgic memory
+As machines ascend, humanity's shades.

 ~ <b>By Sazumi Copilot</b> - 14 Juli 2024